 The data center is located in Pollak Library North.
-It contains one 160 KVA UPS, two 80 KVA UPS and has a generator fail over system to maintain constant power for servers and equipment.
-For cooling the data center has five Air handlers, a 80 ton chiller and uses central plant water as fail over.
-The data center also houses the campus PBX however mainly contains production servers.
-Production servers are identified as a server that is in a production state such as it is in use for the campus best interest in that it must remain online at all times.
-Production servers are to include servers that provide web, storage, email, applications, services, Blackboard and other supporting equipment to keep the campus networks, applications and services operational.
-Such servers that are placed in the Data Center located in PLN-020 will be supported with adequate cooling, power, and network support at a minimum.
-While the data center is primarily used by the division of Information Technology it opens it doors to other divisions and campuses to provide central placement of servers and provide redaundancy and back up disaster recovery off campus.
+It contains one 160 KVA Uninterruptable Power Source (UPS), two 80 KVA UPS and has a generator fail over system to maintain constant power for servers and equipment.
+For cooling the data center has five air handlers, an 80 ton chiller and uses central plant water as fail over.
+The data center houses the campus PBX however mainly contains production servers.
+Production servers are identified as a server that is in use for the campus' best interest and it must remain online at all times.
+Production servers provide web, storage, email, applications, services, Moodle and other supporting equipment to keep the campus networks, applications and services operational.
+Servers that are placed in the Data Center will be supported with adequate cooling, power, and network support at a minimum.
+While the data center is primarily used by the division of Information Technology, it opens it doors to other divisions and campuses to provide central placement of servers and redaundancy and back up disaster recovery off campus.

-The university data center facilities provide for the reliable operation of the campus computing systems and computing infrastructure including the campus portal, web servers, telecommunications systems, computer network switching infrastructure, fiber and copper networks, etc. The data center facilities involve 5 broad categories of tasks: Maintenance, Planning/Deployment, and Training/Monitoring/Reporting.
-The UDC provides for the 24 hours 7 days a week operation of the data center facilities.
-The goal is to also expand the use of the facilities to provide additional space for departmental systems across the university to save on power and staff labor and provide general higher uptime by being housed in the facilities.
+The university data center facilities provide for the reliable operation of the campus computing systems and computing infrastructure including: the campus portal, web servers, telecommunications systems, computer network switching infrastructure, fiber and copper networks.
+The data center facilities include 5 broad categories of tasks: Maintenance, Planning/Deployment, Training, Monitoring and Reporting.
+The data center is operationa 24 hours a day, 7 days a week.
+The goal is to expand the use of the facilities to provide additional space for departmental systems across the university to save on power and staff labor and to provide generally higher uptime,

-Most training in the data center is imprompt training as needed by new employees that require access to the data center.
+Most training in the data center is impromptu training as needed by new employees that require access to the data center.

 Possible training sessions include: